Skip to main content

 Can I go swimming after a hair transplant?

-You must wait the full two week recovery period, before going swimming after a hair transplant.
+No, You must wait the full two week recovery period, before going swimming after a hair transplant.
+Swimming after a hair transplant is not recommended for at least 14 days due to several reasons: